Things that Affect Your Aid

 Financial Aid Consequences

-Students receiving any type of financial aid or veterans benefits may lose part or all of such assistance if they stop attending or withdraw from one or more courses in any one trimester.
+Students receiving any type of financial aid may lose part or all of such assistance if they stop attending or withdraw from one or more courses in any one trimester.
 Any overaward that results from withdrawing or nonattendance must be repaid before further financial assistance may be received.
-In considering whether or not to withdraw from or stop attending a course, students receiving financial aid or veterans benefits should first consult with the Financial Aid office.
+In considering whether or not to withdraw from or stop attending a course, students receiving financial aid should first consult with the Financial Aid office.

-For additional information about tuition refunds, please click here.
+For additional information about tuition refunds on Course Withdraw, please click here.

 Franklin University Return of Title IV Funds Policy